thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 Default: *PT6H* (6 hours)

 The time spacing between each of the repair schedules that is to be carried out.

+#### `adaptive`

+Type: *Boolean*

+Default: *true*

+When enabled, the auto-scheduling will automatically adapt repair schedules based on the cluster's repair history and current state.

+#### `incremental`

+Type: *Boolean*

+Default: *false*

+When enabled, auto-scheduled repairs will use incremental repair by default.
+Note that this is only supported with the PARALLEL repairParallelism setting.

+#### `percentUnrepairedThreshold`

+Type: *Integer*

+Default: *10*

+The percentage threshold of unrepaired data that triggers auto-scheduling to create repair schedules.
+If a keyspace has more than this percentage of unrepaired data, it will be included in auto-scheduling.

 #### `excludedKeyspaces`